 - Approx Cost:

-- Students will be expected to have printing credit available for this subject and they will need to have their own headphones.
+- Students will be expected to have printing credit available for this subject (suggest a constant of $5).

 - Technology Requirements:

 - A laptop is of benefit for this course

 12 or more credits from DTP101.
 Those who have a good mathematical ability and are confident in a wide range of common software may apply by negotiation with the HOLA.

 Students will need their own headphones for this class.

 This course is designed for students who want to further develop their programming skills in context based projects.
 Students will extend their grasp of modular program design, creation and testing.
 Deeper understanding of computer science concepts will also be developed.